rayaneghilene/ARENAS/README.md

 The 2 main components of the project are:
 - ML approaches including traditional ML models to tackle Extremist narrative detection (e.g., Naive Bayes, Decision Trees, K-Nearest Neighbors, Logistic Regression, Random Forest, etc.)
 - DL approaches including more sophisticated methodologies (e.g., Llama, Bert, etc.)

-The project is further structured based on the different subparts of it:
-- Data_analysis: includes the analyses made on the datasets for exploratory and explanatory purposes.
-- Data_extraction: includes the user ID extraction from tweet IDs on X.
-- Data_parsing: includes the code for parsing several data used.

 ## Collaborators